derrl/CS401/project/README.md

 ## Coupon Inventory System

-This program is a inventory system, it have some basic functions, such like searching, storing, list, modifying etc.
+This program is an inventory system, it have some basic functions, such like searching, storing, list, modifying etc.

 More introductions is in the file [Project_visual_presentation.pdf](https://github.com/derrl/CS401/blob/master/project/Project_visual_presentation.pdf)